Reach Out Today For Your Free Enlightenment Call

 #MindBodySpirit #TraditionalNaturopathicPractitioner #BIPOCPractitioner

 *The FDA has not evaluated these statements.
 They are natural and timeless remedies used for centuries and are backed by evidence-based science.
-I am a Doctor of Natural Medicine, which is a Traditional Naturopathic Practitioner, a Holistic Health Professional Consultant and I educate clients in natural and holistic health and healing.
+I am a Doctor of Natural Medicine, which is a Traditional Naturopathic and Alternative Medical Practitioner, a Holistic Health Professional Consultant and I educate clients in natural and holistic health and healing.
 I am committed to doing what is in the best interest of my clients and using my knowledge and training to help in any way I can.
 I live by the Hippocratic oath “Primum non nocere” which means “first, do no harm,” and always recommend my clients discuss any conditions, questions, treatments, or products with their primary care physician.
 I do not claim to take the place of conventional medical care or diagnose and treat disease.
 The Shamanic Goddess, LLC is not a medical practice, but is a consultant for Natural and Holistic Health and Wellness, and consultations, recommendations, and suggested functional assessments are for better health and wellness awareness and ultimately are the client's choice.
 The Shamanic Goddess, LLC does not prescribe, or administer pharmaceuticals, or claim to cure.
 The information provided is consultative and educational.
 I do not accept insurance, but some services may be covered by insurance, which would require medical recommendation and appropriate medical diagnoses for coverage, otherwise fees for services are the individual's responsibility.

-Copyright © 2024 The Shamanic Goddess - All Rights Reserved.
+Copyright © 2025 The Shamanic Goddess - All Rights Reserved.

 Powered by GoDaddy Website Builder